cmdmnt/commandment/INSTALL.md

 Congrats!
 If it enrolled and you see device details (name, serial number, etc.) then it's working!
 Now something a little more useful..

-_**Note of warning:** Apple recommends MDM developers use a SCEP system to enroll certificates with an MDM vendor.
+_**Warning:** Apple recommends MDM developers use a SCEP system to enroll certificates with an MDM vendor.
 To simplify setup we do not do this and instead generate a device identity certificate directly embedded in the enrollment profile.
 For iOS this is likely fine as the enrollment profile isn't by default downloaded anywhere.
 But on OS X the enrollment profile is downloaded to disk (default browser action) which means the device's identity certificate is stored on the filesystem trivially accessible (usually just in the Downloads folder).
 Given access to the enrollment profile one can trivially spoof the device to the MDM system.
 This means you may want to enroll OS X devices using a script or other technique than just having users simply enroll to make sure the original enrollment profile is deleted after enrollment.
-The private key is not stored in the MDM server after the enrollment profile is generated._
+The device identity private key is not stored in the MDM server after the enrollment profile is generated but it is embedded in the enrollment profile._

 ### 6. Create a device group and apply a (the) example profile to it